 Is your organization tapping into its full data potential?
 Do you have the right combination of data to achieve your marketing objectives?
 Below, we break down the differences between first-, second-, and third-party data, examine the pros and cons of each, and discuss how the right data mix can help your organization meet its goals.

 First-party data is data that your organization has collected from your audience.
-This could include data from CRMs, website visitors, social media followers, email subscribers, surveys, transaction records, and phone calls.
+This could include data from CRMs, website visitors, social media followers, email subscribers, transaction records, and phone calls.

 Since first-party data is your own raw data, you can choose how it’s collected, stored, managed, and secured.
 By controlling these parameters, you can ensure its accuracy and integrity.